rotexsoft/leanorm/docs/getting-started.md

         ['author', 'summary', 'comments', 'tags'] // related data to eager-load
                                                   // 4 additional queries
     );

+$postsModel->disableQueryLogging();
+// Applicable queries generated and executed by $postsModel
+// will stop being logged from here downwards

 ///////////////////////////////////////////////////
 // Dump the query log for the model instance above